Tax Returns for Companies: Everything You Need to Know

 Unique Circumstances as a Sole Trader

 The above information for a sole trader has been detailed out for the most basic circumstances.
 Depending on your unique situation you may need to fill out additional forms.
 This information is a reference point only and does not constitute official advice.
-Ageras has helped 169,000 businesses find the right accountant for them, give it a try.
+Ageras has helped 169,000 businesses find the right accountant for them.

 Tax Return as an LTD Company